Diversity and inclusion

 The new collective employment contract has offered improved working conditions since 2021:

-• 18 weeks’ fully paid maternity leave and now an additional six weeks of unpaid leave
+- 18 weeks of fully paid maternity leave and an additional six weeks of unpaid leave

-• From 2021: if both parents work at Swiss Post, they can combine their entitlements to maternity and paternity leave, including all paid and unpaid weeks
+- As of 2021: if both parents work at Swiss Post, they can combine their parental leave entitlements, including all paid and unpaid weeks

 Flexible working hours and working environment